Sr3qt/Path-Tracer/sources.md

 # Sources

-This is a list of resources I used to make this project.
+This is a compendium of resources I used to make this project.
 I thought it might be useful for anyone else wanting to learn more about raytracing, to have all the resources ready and available.

 ## General reading resources